Leadership: Kenneth A. Myers

 Kenneth A. Myers (DTRA photo)

-Mr. Myers is the Director for the Defense Threat Reduction Agency (DTRA) and the U.S. Strategic Command Center for Combating Weapons of Mass Destruction (SCC-WMD).
-Both are co-located on Fort Belvoir, VA.
-He assumed these responsibilities on July 27, 2009.
+Ken Myers, a member of the Senior Executive Service, is the Director of the Defense Threat Reduction Agency (DTRA) and the U.S. Strategic Command Center for Combating Weapons of Mass Destruction (SCC-WMD), located at Fort Belvoir, Va.
+Mr. Myers is the fourth and longest serving Director of DTRA/SCC having assumed responsibilities on July 27, 2009.

-From 1995 to 2002, Myers served as a legislative assistant for National Security and Foreign Affairs for Senator Lugar.
-He assisted the Senator in his role as a member of the Committee on Foreign Relations, the Select Committee on Intelligence, and the Senate’s National Security Working Group and Russia Working Group.
+From 1995 to 2002, Mr. Myers served as a legislative assistant for national security and foreign affairs for Sen. Lugar.
+He assisted the senator in his role as a member of the U.S. Senate Committee on Foreign Relations, the Select Committee on Intelligence, and the Senate National Security Working Group and Russia Working Group.

-Prior to joining the Senator’s staff, Myers was a senior associate at the firm of Robinson Lake Sawyer Miller in Washington, D.C., where he specialized in U.S. public and private sector investments to the successor states to the Former Soviet Union and was responsible for establishing that firm’s office in Kyiv, Ukraine.
+Prior to joining the senator’s staff, Mr. Myers was a senior associate at the firm of Robinson Lake Sawyer Miller in Washington, D.C., where he specialized in U.S. public and private sector investments to the successor states to the former Soviet Union and was responsible for establishing that firm’s office in Kyiv, Ukraine.

-Myers holds a master's degree from the Catholic University of America and a bachelor's degree from Virginia Polytechnic Institute and State University.
+Mr. Myers holds a master’s degree from the Catholic University of America and a liberal arts and sciences degree from Virginia Polytechnic Institute and State University.